tobob/just-walking/content/blog/20181125/index.md

 wiki: https://pl.wikipedia.org/wiki/Klimczok
 ---

 One of the best photos I have ever made in the mountains.
-There was a fog over the city, but after climbing a bit I got an awesome view of it from a different perspective.
+There was a fog over the city, but after climbing a bit I got an awesome [inversion](https://en.wikipedia.org/wiki/Inversion_(meteorology)).

 It was just a regular trip to Szyndzielnia/Klimczok.
 Nothing special.